awsdocs/aws-kms-developer-guide/doc_source/create-primary-keys.md

    Tags are not a shared property of multi\-Region keys\.
 You can give your multi\-Region primary key and its replicas the same tags or different tags\.
 AWS KMS does not synchronize the tags of multi\-Region keys\.
 You can change the tags on KMS keys at any time\.
 **Note**
 Tagging or untagging a KMS key can allow or deny permission to the KMS key\.
-For details, see [Using ABAC for AWS KMS](abac.md) and [Using tags to control access to KMS keys](tag-authorization.md)\.
+For details, see [ABAC for AWS KMS](abac.md) and [Using tags to control access to KMS keys](tag-authorization.md)\.

 1. Select the IAM users and roles that can administer the primary key\.
 **Note**